How to Build Small Business Credit

 According to the Small Business Administration (SBA), insufficient or delayed financing is the second most common reason for business failure.
 Because anyone can view your business credit score—it’s not confidential—it’s important to establish business credit from the start receive better interest rates, loan terms, and negotiation leverage on payment periods with suppliers.

 As a small business owner, separating personal credit and business credit is also important.
 Think of your small business credit as a wall dividing your business decisions from your personal credit history.
-Rather than being linked to your name and Social Security number, business credit is linked to your business entity and separate Tax ID number.
+Rather than being linked to your name and Social Security number, business credit is linked to your business entity and a separate Tax ID number.

 This separation can remove potential funding obstacles that could prevent your business from growing.
 Likewise, it limits your personal liability while running a company—in the event your business went under, your personal credit would be protected.